Date came into force or revised

 Student achievement and performance measures, including the results of large-scale assessments, provide outcome data for decision-making and planning at all levels of the education system.
 Measuring achievement is important to raising standards and clarifying public expectations that all students receive a quality education.

-Students demonstrate that they have met graduation requirements in part by participating in Graduation Exams.
+Students demonstrate that they have met graduation requirements in part by participating in provincial graduation assessments.

 (d.1) preparing a process for measuring individual student performance, and requiring